Igniting Awareness: New Fire Safety Survey

 This research provided several interesting results.

-Survey Overview: This analysis is based on a survey focused on fire safety conducted among 1,055 respondents.
-The survey aimed to understand respondent’s knowledge and preparedness regarding fire safety, including their awareness of carbon monoxide poisoning, testing of smoke alarms, possession of carbon monoxide detectors and fire extinguishers, experience using fire extinguishers, and having a plan in case of a house fire.
+Survey Overview: This analysis is from a fire safety survey conducted with 1,055 respondents.
+The survey aimed to gauge people's knowledge and readiness when it comes to fire safety, including their awareness of carbon monoxide poisoning, testing of smoke alarms, possession of carbon monoxide detectors and fire extinguishers, experience using fire extinguishers, and having a plan in case of a house fire.

 New Fire Safety Survey